 Platform: Nintendo Switch

-Metroid Prime 4 will be the fourteenth entry in the series and the fourth game in the Prime storyline.
-It was announced during Nintendo’s E3 2017 showcase where the company revealed Bandai Namco Studios had been tapped to handle development.
+First announced during Nintendo’s E3 2017 showcase, Metroid Prime 4 will be the fifteenth entry in the series and the fourth game in the Prime storyline.

 In 2019, Nintendo issued an update to fans letting them know that development had restarted under Retro Studios, including longtime Metroid Prime producer Kensuke Tanabe.

 Since then, all parties have gone radio silent, leading us to believe production is moving along just fine.

 While there’s no way of knowing how far off the game’s release is, you probably shouldn’t hold your breath.

 The Metroid games have some of the longest development cycles of any Nintendo franchise and considering Retro Studios had to start from scratch, we wouldn’t be surprised if Metroid Prime 4 doesn’t release until 2022 at the earliest.